 There is a low-probability that some missed refreshes in prior versions of E-Prime would not be missed with E-Prime 3.0 Update 2; therefore, there would be even fewer occurrences where the Onset-to-Onset delays are greater than what was anticipated in multi-display trials.
 Note that Onset-to-Onset times can be logged with E-Prime's Time Audit Tools (TIMING: Time Audit for details).
 Users who wish to upgrade to E-Prime 3.0 Update 2 but who wish to more closely match the execution of a prior version of E-Prime 3.0 can change their display device's API property to the prior default value of "DX11".
 The display device's properties can be set either via the StartupInfo Editor (recommended) or in user script; see E-STUDIO: StartupInfo Editor Interface for instructions on using the StartupInfo editor to modify the display device properties.

 Enhanced Refresh Detection

 E-Run monitors each expected and actual occurrence of a refresh, in part to assess whether it is missing a refresh.
 E-Prime 3.0 Update 2 offers enhanced monitoring of vertical blank detections.
 Therefore, it is possible that E-Prime 3.0 Update 2 would detect a bad refresh which was not detected on the same machine running the same paradigm in a prior version of E-Prime.
-For details on refresh detection, see NEW FEATURE: Detection of invalid Refresh Rate .
+For details on refresh detection, see ERROR: Detection of invalid Refresh Rate .